BisRyy/EarlyVet/README.md

    - Facilitates appointment booking and communication between stakeholders.

 8. **Video Chat Service**:

    - Provides live video conferencing capabilities for farmers and veterinarians.
    - Integrated into the Telemedicine Service to enhance remote consultations.

+9. **Mobile Application**:

+   - Offers a user-friendly interface for farmers and veterinarians to interact with the system.
+   - Supports both mobile and desktop platforms for ease of access.

 ---